 The system shall be able to measure the UAV flight altitudes from ground level to a maximum of 25,000 feet above mean sea level [7.62 kilometers], inclusively, with a tolerance of +/- 3.0 feet [0.914 meters].

-The system shall be able to measure the UAV flight spatial position (latitude and longitude) with a tolerance of +/- 3.0 feet [0.914 meters].
+The system shall be able to measure the UAV flight spatial position (latitude and longitude) with a tolerance of 1/25th of a second [3.6 feet].

 The system shall operate with the UAV experiencing g-forces 0 and 0.5 in the negative direction.